Public Safety and Courts

 Information on the Circuit Court, General District Court, Juvenile and Domestic Relations District Court, Court Service Unit, U.S. District Court for the Eastern District of Virginia, and the U.S. Bankruptcy Court for the Eastern District of Virginia.

-- Commonwealth’s Attorney - The Office of the Commonwealth's Attorney is responsible for the prosecution of all persons charged with the commission of criminal and traffic offenses that occur within the City limits in violation of state law or City Ordinances.
-The Commonwealth's Attorney serves as the chief prosecutor and legal advisor to the Sheriff and the Police Department with regard to criminal matters.
+The Commonwealth's Attorney serves as the chief prosecutor and also serves as legal advisor to the Sheriff and the Police Department with regard to criminal matters.

-- Emergency Communications (9-1-1) - Ensures the effective delivery of routine and emergency calls for service to the City’s public safety departments.
+- Emergency & Customer Communications (911) - Ensures the effective delivery of routine and emergency calls for service to the City’s public safety departments.